- The Big Sky Soul 1P is a double-wall, freestanding, 3-season solo tent available in both regular and bikepacking (short poles) versions.

 My solo tent is my sanctuary.
 Maybe you can relate?
-At the end of a long or overwhelming day, whether in the mountains of California or on a beach in West Africa, I look forward to crawling in as if I’m climbing into my soft bed at home.
+At the end of a long day, whether backpacking in the mountains of California or biking across the Sahara desert, I look forward to crawling into my tent as if I’m climbing into my cozy bed at home.

-My current home away from home is the Soul 1P Tent from Big Sky.
+My favorite home away from home is the Soul 1P Tent from Big Sky.
 I’ve lost count of how many nights I’ve spent in it, but I know it’s accompanied me to at least 16 different countries.
-It’s been stuffed in my backpack on hiking trips, strapped to my handlebars on bicycle tours, and carried in my duffel bag on international adventures.
-I demand a lot from my tent, and the Soul has delivered admirably.
+It’s been stuffed in my backpack on long hikes, strapped to my handlebars on multi-month bikepacking trips, and carried in my duffel bag on international adventures.
+I ask a lot from my tent, and the Soul always delivers.

 The Big Sky Soul 1P tent is a lightweight, freestanding, double-walled, three season tent for one person.
-If you’re a lightweight backpacker, bikepacker or bicycle traveler, or just a regular traveler who likes to keep a tent in your luggage, you should definitely consider it.
-It’s versatile, lightweight, and roomy, all for a reasonable price.
+If you’re a backpacker, bikepacker, or adventurous traveler with a tent in your luggage, you should definitely consider it.
+It’s versatile, lightweight, and roomy, and all for a reasonable price.

 Style: double wall free-standing

-Summary: The Big Sky Soul 1P tent is an affordable, lightweight, double-wall, 3-season tent for 1 person.
-The freestanding design and separate interior bug tent make it incredibly versatile for backpacking, bikepacking, and traveling in almost any terrain or region.
-It’s quick to set up and surprisingly roomy inside.
+Summary: The Big Sky Soul 1P tent is an affordable, lightweight, double-wall, 3-season tent for one person.
+The freestanding design and separate interior bug tent make for a highly versatile shelter perfect for backpacking, bikepacking, and traveling.
+It’s super quick and simple to set up and take down, and surprisingly roomy inside.
 While the Soul is not quite the lightest freestanding solo tent on the market, it’s close, and it’s by far the most affordable.

-Upgrades: Ultralight enthusiasts can get a version with lightweight fabric substitutions that weighs 667g (1lb 7.6oz) and costs $689.95.
-I think for most people the original version is a better value though.
+Upgrades: Ultralight enthusiasts can get a version with lightweight fabric substitutions that weighs 1 lb 6.3 oz and costs $800.
+For most people the original version is a better value and plenty light enough.

-- Free standing; can be pitched on any surface without stakes
+- Completely freestanding design can be pitched on any surface without stakes

 - Quick and easy setup